Chapter 3: Entering the Darkness

 this day, the kindest gesture I have ever received from strangers for my

-Miraculously, he and I were miraculously assigned to the same
+Miraculously, Dennis and I were assigned to the same unit in

 I spent about three days at the Army Depot in Oakland,